tektoncd/catalog/README.md

-# Tekton Task Catalog
+# Tekton Catalog

-This repository contains a catalog of `Task` resources, which are designed to be reusable in many pipelines.
+This repository contains a catalog of `Task` resources (and someday `Pipeline`s and `Resource`s), which are designed to be reusable in many pipelines.

 Each `Task` is provided in a separate directory along with a README.md and a Kubernetes manifest, so you can choose which `Task`s to install on your